rubenwardy/minetest_modding_book/_en/quality/common_mistakes.md

 ```

 If no callbacks cancel this, the stack will be set and the description will be updated,
-but if a callback cancels this, then the update may be lost.
+but if a callback does cancel this, then the update may be lost.

 It's better to do this instead: